 Before work starts on site, the pre-construction information will be used to gather health and safety information on existing hazards.
 During work, the construction phase plan will be in place to detail how construction risks will be controlled.
 And, after work is finished, the health and safety file is produced to pass key information forward to those using and maintaining the structure.

-This included not only knowing their own duties, but also ensuring other duty holders understand the requirements and that work does not progress unless CDM has been complied with at each stage.
+All duty holders have responsibilities to provide health and safety information and comply with the requirements under CDM.
+This includes knowing your own duties and also ensuring other duty holders understand the requirements.
+Work should not progress unless CDM has been complied with at each stage.

 CDM must be followed on every construction project, it's the law.
 What happens if you don't comply with CDM?
 Find out in CDM 2015 Prosecutions (Breaches, Fines And Prison Time).

 This article was written by Emma at HASpod.
 Emma has over 10 years experience in health and safety and BSc (Hons) Construction Management.
 She is NEBOSH qualified and Tech IOSH.